 The Board of Directors is required to make any determination to issue shares of Common Stock based on its judgment as to the best interests of the Company and its shareholders.
-The authorized but unissued shares of Common Stock and/or the already-authorized but unissued Preferred Stock could be used by the Board of Directors to make it more difficult to effect a change in control of the Company.
+The authorized but unissued shares of Common Stock could be used by the Board of Directors to make it more difficult to effect a change in control of the Company.
 Under certain circumstances such shares could be used to create voting or other impediments or to frustrate persons seeking to gain control of the Company by means of a merger, tender offer, proxy contest or other means.
 Such shares could be privately placed with purchasers who might cooperate with the Board in opposing such an attempt by a third party to gain control of the Company.
 The issuance of new shares could be used to dilute the stock ownership of a person or entity seeking to obtain control of the Company.
-The Board of Directors is not aware of any present or threatened effort by any person to obtain control of the Company by accumulation of the Company's securities or otherwise.
+The Board of Directors is not aware of any present effort by any person to obtain control of the Company by accumulation of the Company's securities or otherwise.
 However, adoption of the proposed amendment would constitute approval by the shareholders of any one or more of the foregoing uses of the Common Stock by the Board of Directors in accordance with applicable law and stock exchange rules without further shareholder approval.

-Furthermore, shares of authorized but unissued Common Stock as well as the already-authorized but unissued Preferred Stock, could (within the limits imposed by applicable law and the rules of any stock exchange on which the Company's securities may be listed in the future), be issued to a holder that would thereby have sufficient voting power to assure that any proposal to remove directors, to replace incumbent directors, or to accomplish certain business combinations opposed by the incumbent Board, or any alteration, amendment or repeal of provisions of the Restated Articles of Incorporation and By-Laws, would not receive the two-thirds shareholder vote required therefor.
+Furthermore, shares of authorized but unissued Common Stock could (within the limits imposed by applicable law and the rules of any stock exchange on which the Company's securities may be listed in the future), be issued to a holder that would thereby have sufficient voting power to assure that any proposal to remove directors, to replace incumbent directors, or to accomplish certain business combinations opposed by the incumbent Board, or any alteration, amendment or repeal of provisions of the Restated Articles of Incorporation and By-Laws, would not receive the two-thirds shareholder vote required therefor.
 For information with respect to the ownership of shares (including shares issuable upon exercise of stock options) of the Company's voting stock by directors and officers, see Security Ownership of Management.